 - Contour 3rd Party Strategist: Varies by managers

 CFS offers various asset management programs through its associated IARs and unaffiliated third-party firms.
 We describe these programs below.

-CAM provides clients access to different sub-programs that utilize mutual funds, exchange-traded funds (ETFs), managed accounts and separately managed accounts through Envestnet.
-This RIA serves as the account manager (except for CAM Managers and CAM Strategists accounts managed by third-parties selected by clients).
+The Contour Program provides clients access to different sub-programs that utilize mutual funds, exchange-traded funds (ETFs), managed accounts and separately managed accounts through Envestnet.
+This RIA typically serves as the account manager.

-- CAM Funds - invests in mutual funds from different fund families
+- Contour Funds: invests in mutual funds from different fund families

-- CAM Index Funds - allocates assets among different mutual funds and ETFs
+- Contour Index Plus: allocates assets among different mutual funds and ETFs

-- CAM UMA - invests in mutual funds, ETFs, individual stocks and individual bonds
+- Contour UMA: invests in mutual funds, ETFs, individual stocks and individual bonds

-- ActivePassive Funds - invests in different third-party index mutual funds along with one or more actively managed funds from Envestnet’s PMC Fund Family
+- ActivePassive Portfolios: invests in different third-party index mutual funds along with one or more actively managed funds from Envestnet’s PMC Fund Family

-- CAM Third-Party Strategies - allocates funds across mutual funds and ETFs selected by third-party asset managers who serve as model providers
+- Contour Third-Party Strategists: allocates funds across mutual funds and ETFs selected by third-party asset managers who serve as model providers

-- CAM Direct I - may invest in equities, fixed-income, American depositary receipts, options and ETFs
+- Contour Direct: may invest in equities, fixed-income, American depositary receipts, options and ETFs

 This program is available on a discretionary and non-discretionary basis.
 The former means that clients authorize the firm to make trades in their accounts without getting prior approval.

 Created with FTJ FundChoice LLC, this program provides client access to more than 1,700 no-load mutual funds from more than 200 fund families.
 IARs would use these funds in order to customize model portfolios for clients in this program.